erazortt/DoViBaker/README.md

 ## Trims
 Also it is possible to apply the trims available in the DolbyVision substream.
 Select which trim to apply using the `trimPq` argument and set `targetMaxNits` and `targetMinNits` as necessary.
 Be warned however, only the typical CM v2.9 processing is implemented thus far, and most streams don't have very optimized parameters, producing suboptimal results.
 Thus this feature is experimental only!

+Typical trim targets usually available are:
+* 100 nits, with a trimPq of 2081
+* 600 nits, with a trimPq of 2851
+* 1000 nits, with a trimPq of 3079

 In comparison to trims and especially for higher brightness targets like 600 nits and above, results might be better using `DoViTonemap` with both `masterMaxNits` and `masterMinNits` set to `-1`.

 ## Frame Properties